 The interior is still sparse, but the proposed trans-Saharan railway gets a mention.
 Running across the flat plain of the Tanezrouft, in 1922 it was the actual route taken by the first cars – Citroen Kegresse autochenilles (half tracks; left) – to cross the Sahara north to south and back.
 In the west ‘Shinghit’ is a bit out of line with Atar and Wadan, but in the ball park.
 To the south is the ghost town of Ksar el Barka and ‘Portendik’ must be early Nouakchott, though you wonder what became of ‘Mufga’ near grubby Choum of today.
 Ancient Taghaza (as visited by Ibn Battuta) never gets a mention on any of these maps, but it’s replacement, the newer salt mine at ‘Towdeni’ was a key point on the ’52 days’ caravan route to Sijilmassa.
 In northern Mali, ‘Essuk‘ whch hosted the early Tuareg music festivals before they moved to Timbuktu and long predates today’s Kidal.
 Meanwhile in Algeria the Amadror salt mines get one of their last calls.
 Wau crater in Libya gets a name check too, there’s brackish water there, but due to the mosquitoes it was never a settlement.
 Up in the Mediterranean, Crete is oddly identified by its ancient name of Candia, perhaps intended as a poke at the despicable Ottomans?

-Above,Dufrenoy’s intriguing and detailed map from 1898, centred on the southern limits of French-controlled Algeria.
+Above,Dufrenoy’s intriguing and amazingly detailed map from 1898, centred on the southern limits of French-controlled Algeria.
 The red lines identify the itineraries of that busy century’s wave of Sahara explorers, from Laing’s fatal excursion to Timbuktu in 1826, right up to Laperrine, who in 1898 set out to quell the southern Tuareg with his Méhariste Camel Corps and died in a plane crash southwest of Tam in 1920.
-Note too the zig-zaging return of Flatters’ disastrous second mission of 1881, (as described in Desert Travels) when the handful of harried survivors sought to out-run the Tuareg who’d trailed and picked them off one by one.
+Note too the route of Flatters’ disastrous missions of 1880-1 (as described in Desert Travels) when the handful of harried survivors crawled back to Ouargla, having out-run the Tuareg who’d trailed and picked them off one by one.

 Back-tracking a bit, the 1881 Flatters Mission – partly intent on reconnoitring a railway route between the Maghreb and France’s territories in West Africa – wouldn’t have got half as far as it did without Henri Duveyrier’s amazingly detailed map of1864.
 It was based on his journeys there a few years earlier, described in Les Touaregs du Nord.
 Tamanrasset was merely a oued; Silet, In Amguel and Ideles on the other side of the Hoggar were established settlements.
 The tomb of Tin Hinan (left) even gets a mention, though it’s a bit misplaced from actual Abalessa.